 Also, Evernote doesn't have overwrite protection - you could lose your text.

 A: Yes.
 Your password (or password hashes) are never sent over the network, and all data that's sent or received is always encrypted.
 Your data is decrypted only on your device, and encrypted before it's returned to us.
-For highest security use long password or HTTPS.

 A: Overwrite protection prevents you from saving any changes if text was changed in the meantime.
 (Server stores the hash of newest content, and sends the hash to the client together with the content.
 Client has to return that hash when trying to save content.
 Server can compare stored and received hash to determinate if client was served with the latest changes.)